FEMA Fire Management Assistance Declaration – New Mexico Trout Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the 328 Fire on March 19, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Alder Springs Fire on June 16, 2025.
 The following counties have been approved for assistance:

 Public Assistance: